JackSzwergold/Writing/memories/The Time I Shoplifted from Speedway Drugs.md

 And on this particular day I was playing in front of Speedway Drugs which was right next to my building on Ocean Parkway.
 It was a bright and sunny day and the air was filled with the smell of freshly cut grass in front of my building thanks to Johnny and his hand operated lawn mower.

-At some point I decided to go into Speedway Drugs to cool off and browse the toy rack.
+At some point—when I got bored doing whatever I was doing—I decided to go into Speedway Drugs to take a break and browse the toy rack.

 I walked inside and waved to Jack the pharmacist.
 I was really proud to have the same name as someone as important as the pharmacist at the local drug store.